-Students at the Bradenton campus can make use of facilities at the YMCA, which is adjacent to the campus.
-LECOM at Seton Hill students can make use of Seton Hill University's fitness center and athletic facilities.
-Likewise, LECOM at Elmira students will have access to the facilities of Elmira College.
+For students at the Bradenton campus, fitness facilities are available at the adjacent YMCA.
+Students at LECOM at Seton Hill can utilize the fitness center and athletic facilities at Seton Hill University, and LECOM at Elmira students have access to the facilities at Elmira College.

-1.7.
+1.6.
 DEGREES AND CERTIFICATES AWARDED BY LECOM